Solitude, Hope, Necessity, Essence, Sensuality.

 WHAT IS FLAMENCO?

-Flamenco is a Spanish art form made up of three parts: guitar ("guitarra"), song ("cante") and dance ("baile") originating from the gypsies who travelled from India to Andalusia, Southern Spain.
 It is influenced by many world cultures, including Gypsy, Indian, Moorish, Jewish, Celtic, Arabic, African, Latin American and traditional Spanish regional dance and music.
-It has also received modern influences from all styles of dance including contemporary, jazz and classical.
+It has also received modern influences from all styles of dance and music including contemporary, jazz and classical.

-Flamenco is a very emotive and rhythmical style of dance where dancers interpret the music (usually song and guitar) using body movements, posture and combine the use of fluid hand movements, forming a musical ensemble to complement rhythmical footwork and claps.
-Castanets, silk embroidered shawls and large fans were also introduced into flamenco over time.
+Flamenco is a very emotive and rhythmical style of dance where dancers interpret the live music using body movements, combining fluid hand movements, rhythmical footwork and hand claps to form part of a musical ensemble.

 Today, Flamenco is embraced all over the world and in 2010 was listed under UNESCO's Intangible Cultural Heritage of Humanity.

 Founded in 2012 by Aya Kitaoji, Senes Flamenco is a live flamenco ensemble providing quality live music and dance performances based in Melbourne, Victoria, Australia.

 It aims to inspire cross-cultural understanding through the art of flamenco music and dance.
 Working in conjunction with talented artists across diverse genres, SENES is dedicated to the development of multicultural performing arts and arts education in Australia.

-For the promotion of flamenco dance and music in Melbourne, Australia.
-A centre offering flamenco dance lessons, flamenco dance workshops and Spanish dance incursions in metropolitan and rural schools in Australia.
+For the promotion of flamenco dance and music in Australia.
+Centro de Flamenco offers flamenco dance lessons, flamenco dance workshops and Spanish dance incursions in metropolitan and rural schools in Australia.